 Tuition and fee information can be found at the UW's Office of Planning & Budgeting website.
 Select each of the following to display the current MS Chemical Engineering Tuition and Fees: Academic Year, Quarter, Campus (Seattle), Tuition Category (Master of Chemical Engineering), and Residency.
 Please note that M.S. students are all self-supporting.
 We cannot offer TA or RA appointments to M.S. students.
 For information on financial aid, please visit the Student Financial Aid website.

 The M.S. program requirements are tailored to enhance students' mastery of core and specialized areas of chemical engineering through a combination of coursework and research projects.

-Course and degree requirements for all students, thesis and non-thesis:
+Course and degree requirements for all students, track options and thesis and non-thesis: